microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 For now, the support for CPU/Nvidia GPU workers and workers with other computing device is different:

   - For CPU worker and NVIDIA GPU worker, both k8s default scheduler and hived scheduler can be used.
   - For workers with other types of computing device (e.g. TPU, NPU), currently we only support the usage of k8s default scheduler.
-And you can only include workers with the same computing device in the cluster.
+You can only include workers with the same computing device in the cluster.
 For example, you can use TPU workers, but all workers should be TPU workers.
 You cannot use TPU workers together with GPU workers in one cluster.

 Please check the following requirements for different types of worker machines: